 you effectively pay a lot of money to have health insurance

 and it may make sense to get the most out of your benefit

 Providers on health insurance panels are generally well-established in the community and may have more experience than providers who do not accept health insurance.

-Jane Simmons is an in network provider for Aetna and Cigna
+Jane Simmons is an in network provider for Cigna, and United Heatlh (Optum)

 There are many circumstances in which you might want to keep the fact that you are in treatment, as well as any information about that treatment, completely private between you and your therapist.